TheOdinProject/curriculum/ruby/basic_ruby/basic_data_types.md

 "hello"[-1]     #=> "o"
 ~~~
-In the above example we are accessing the string as an array which lets us index it using `[ ]`.
-For more information [click here](https://ruby-doc.org/3.2.2/String.html#class-String-label-String+Slices).
+In the above example we can access the individual characters of a string by referencing the index of the character within the string using `[ ]`.
+For more information on this topic click [here](https://ruby-doc.org/3.2.2/String.html#class-String-label-String+Slices).

 #### Escape characters
 Escape characters allow you to type in representations of whitespace characters and to include quotation marks inside your string without accidentally ending it.
 As a reminder, escape characters only work inside double quotation marks.